paulhamsh/USB-Looper/README.md

 <img src="https://github.com/paulhamsh/USB-Looper/blob/main/pictures/Controls.jpg" >

-The footswitchs are STOP, then Tracks 1 to 4.
+The footswitches are STOP, then Tracks 1 to 4.

 The OLED will now show the following: